Natural Options to Reverse Parkinsons Symptoms

 Response:

 It takes a huge commitment to pursue this approach.
 The dietary requirements are very strict.
-I have known of people who tried the ayurvedic approach, but abandoned it because of the strict dietary requirements.
+I have known of people who tried the Ayurvedic approach, but abandoned it because of the strict dietary requirements.

 Dr. Paneri’s family has treated people with neurological problems for many generations so he is certainly no “fly by night.”
 Know that there are also many experienced ayurvedic practitioners in the US, Canada and other countries as well.